 There are many types of lavender here, such as the Noushi Hayazaki and Youtei, which are in bloom during early July to mid-July, and the Okamurazaki, which flowers from mid-July to late July.

 Even though there are many late-blooming lavender types, you can enjoy a purple view in various locations on the farm from early to late July.

 Farm Tomita offers shops and cafes like Poppy House and Hanabito House to accompany your flower viewing pleasure.

 Stroll around with a camera: the beautiful landscape will mesmerize you to spend the whole day here.
 Magnificent views will convince you that this is indeed a holy land.

 During the Hokkaido lavender blooming season in July, there are many visitors, and on the weekends, the parking lot is crammed with a long line of cars forming before noon.

 We recommend visiting Farm Tomita in the morning before the crowds descend.
 Especially if you are planning on visiting these Hokkaido lavender fields, there is some traveling to do and the roads will be crowded, so we propose that you start your sightseeing from here.

-*Shops, cafes will have different operations hours depending on the facility and season.
-Please check the website.
+- Closed: Always open during the lavender season (*Shops, cafes will have different operations hours depending on the facility and season.
+Please check the website.)